Logarithm ‖ Definition, Laws And Worked Examples

 N = Ga

-To help you understand the concept of logarithms more easily, you need to cast your mind back to indices.
+To help you understand the concept of logarithms more easily, you need to return to indices.
 Logarithms and Indices are closely related.
 You can read up about indices here.

-We can represent this easily in the logarithm as the log of 9 to base 3 is equal to 2.
+We can easily represent this in the logarithm as the log of 9 to base 3 equals 2.

 Mathematically denoted as: